muratkeremozcan/books/contract-testing/notes.md

 - **Setup Complexity:** More complex setup, especially when using Docker or Kubernetes.
 - **Support:** Relies on community support, which may be less consistent.

+## Ch 10 CI setup

+To make the flow work when separating the consumer and provider into different repositories, the integration between them primarily hinges on the use of Pact Broker and webhooks.
+Here's how the process works:

+### Workflow Overview:
+1. **Consumer Repository:**
+   - The consumer runs its contract tests, generates a pact file, and publishes it to the Pact Broker.
+   - After publishing, the Pact Broker triggers a webhook that notifies the provider repository that a new or updated pact has been published and requires verification.

+2. **Provider Repository:**
+   - The provider repository, upon receiving the webhook trigger, runs the provider verification tests against the newly published pact.
+   - If the tests pass, the provider publishes the verification results back to the Pact Broker.
+   - This process ensures that both the consumer and provider are in sync, and the contracts are verified automatically whenever there are changes.

+### Key Features:
+- **Webhooks:** Webhooks are essential in this setup to automatically trigger the provider verification tests when the consumer publishes a new pact.
+- **Can-I-Deploy:** Before deploying any changes to production, the `can-i-deploy` tool checks the matrix in the Pact Broker to ensure that the consumer and provider versions are compatible and successfully verified.
+This step is crucial to prevent deploying incompatible versions.

+### Summary:
+- **Consumer Workflow:** Generates pacts and publishes them to the Pact Broker.
+- **Pact Broker:** Acts as the intermediary, holding contracts and managing verification statuses.
+It triggers provider tests via webhooks.
+- **Provider Workflow:** Runs verification tests based on triggers from the Pact Broker and reports results back.
+- **Can-I-Deploy:** Ensures that only verified and compatible versions are deployed to production environments.

+This setup facilitates continuous contract verification and automated deployments, ensuring that both the consumer and provider are aligned with each other throughout the development lifecycle.